Practical investigations of art in relation to the spiritual aspects

 The Free Columbia Art courses are intensive explorations into art.
-Currently an eight month painting course and a four month puppetry internship are available, as are week long intensives in the summer and winter, after school classes for children, once a week practical arts classes, evening lectures, a study group, music performances and once a month movie night.
+Currently an eight month painting course is available, as are week long intensives in the summer and winter, after school classes for children, once a week practical arts classes, evening lectures, a study group, music performances and once a month movie night.

 Free Columbia is based on an understanding of the importance of creating independent and accessible educational and artistic opportunities.
 There are no set tuitions.
 Suggested donation amounts based on what it costs to run courses are provided.
 It is possible to make a monthly pledge to support Free Columbia as well.

 rural Columbia County, New York, 2 hours north of NYC.
-The art course is
+It is

 supported by people all over the country.
 We receive a great deal from